 An Update On Our DEI Work

-The recent violent killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless others have reinforced the shameful legacy of systemic racism that has endured since our nation’s founding.
+The unjust murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless others have reinforced the shameful legacy of systemic racism that has endured since our nation’s founding.

 The pernicious products of structural inequity, including mass incarceration, unequal health outcomes, and economic deprivation, are the central focus of our work at Social Finance.
 And now, more than ever, we’re compelled to build back better.

 In our recent statement, we outlined the commitments we’re making to fight systemic racism, including:

 - Proactively addressing racial inequities in our work with partners.
 We will further highlight disparities through analysis, measure them in evaluation plans, counteract them in performance management processes, and ultimately rewrite compacts to hold stakeholders across the system accountable.

 - Intentionally amplifying the voices of people who are impacted by systemic racism.
 This will require a broad rethinking of how we assess need, who is involved in our design process, how we devise and align incentives, and how we can be more proximate to lived experience in our daily work.